timmyRS/Compare/README.md

 # Compare

-Compare features of different Solutions from all sorts of Branches.
+Compare features of different Solutions from all sorts of Branches. [[Compare now!](https://timmyrs.de/Compare/)]

 ## Contributing